JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/modules.md

 distance(p, q)
 ```

-Besides the `using` keyword, Julia also provides the `import` keyword to importing modules and packages.
-The behavior of the `import` keyword is slightly different.
-For more information, see the [official documentation](https://docs.julialang.org/en/v1/manual/modules/#Summary-of-module-usage).
+Besides the `using` keyword, Julia also provides the `import` keyword to import modules and packages.
+Its behaviour is slightly different; for more information, see the [official documentation](https://docs.julialang.org/en/v1/manual/modules/#Summary-of-module-usage).

 ```@raw html
 <div class = "info-body">
 <header class = "info-header">Relative and absolute module paths</header><p>
 ```

-In the previous section, we added dots before the module name when used after the `using` keyword.
-The reason is that if we try to import a module, the system consults an internal table of top-level modules to look for the given module name.
+In the previous section, we added a dot before the module name in the `using` keyword.
+The reason is that if we import a module, the system consults an internal table of top-level modules to find the given module name.
 If the module does not exist, the system attempts to `require(:ModuleName)`, which typically results in loading code from an installed package.

 However, if we evaluate code in the REPL, the code is evaluated in the `Main` module.
-It means that the `Points` in not a top-level module, but a submodule of the `Main` module.
-It can be seen if we type `Points` in the REPL or use the `parentmodule` function that returns a `Module` in which the given module is defined.
+Then `Points` are not in a top-level module but in a submodule of `Main`.

 ```julia
 julia> Points